Custom Panel

 Lipids and cholesterol are fat-like substances in your blood.
 Some are necessary for good health, but when you have a high level of cholesterol in your blood, a lot of it ends up being deposited in the walls of your arteries and other vital organs.
 Lifestyle choices including diet, exercise and alcohol intake can all influence cholesterol levels and your risk of developing heart disease.

-The full blood count is used as a broad screening test to check for such disorders as anaemia (decrease in red blood cells or haemoglobin), infection, and many other diseases.
+The full blood count measures red cells, white cells and platelets — foundational markers included in most health assessments.
 It is actually a group of tests that examine different parts of the blood.
 Results from the following tests provide the broadest picture of your health.

 Your liver processes drugs and alcohol, filters toxic chemicals, stores vitamins and minerals, and makes bile, proteins and enzymes.
-This liver function test examines enzymes and other markers for evidence of damage to your liver cells or a blockage near your liver which can impair its function.
+This liver function test measures key liver enzymes and markers relevant to understanding your liver health.

 A blood test is used to find out the level of waste products in your blood and calculate what’s called your estimated glomerular filtration rate (eGFR).